 CD15 (3-fucosyl-N-acetyl-lactosamine) is a cluster of differentiation - an immunologically significant molecule.
 CD15 is a carbohydrate adhesion molecule (not a protein) that can be expressed on Glycoproteins, Glycolipids and Proteoglycans.
 It mediates phagocytosis and chemotaxis, found on neutrophils; expressed in patients with Hodgkin disease, some B-cell chronic lymphocytic leukemias, acute lymphoblastic leukemias, and most acute nonlymphocytic leukemias.
 It is also called Lewis x and SSEA-1 (stage specific embryonic antigen 1) and represents a marker for murine pluripotent stem cells, in which it plays an important role in adhesion and migration of the cells in the preimplantation embryo.
 It is synthezised by FUT 4 (fucosyltransferase 4).

-No special preparation is needed for IHC Marker CD 15 Immunohistochemistry Bone Marrow.
-Inform your doctor if you are on any medications or have any underlying medical conditions or allergies before undergoing IHC Marker CD 15 Immunohistochemistry Bone Marrow.
+No special preparation is needed for Cd 15 Immunohistochemistry Bone Marrow.
+Inform your doctor if you are on any medications or have any underlying medical conditions or allergies before undergoing Cd 15 Immunohistochemistry Bone Marrow.
 Your doctor depending on your condition will give specific instructions.